Arison99/Indabax-AI-Club-UTAMU/README.md

 This website is designed for Indabax AI Club UTAMU

-The website is writtwn using html & tailwind css
+The website is written using html & tailwind css

 B.Arison is the current designer & maintainer of the website